 Statistical excellence in the pharmaceutical industry

-Our award for statistical excellence in the pharmaceutical industry is made jointly with the PSI (Statisticians in the Pharmaceutical Industry) every year.
+The award for statistical excellence in the pharmaceutical industry is made jointly with the RSS (Royal Statistical Society) every year.

 The award is for the most influential example of the application of an existing statistical practice, or the implementation of an innovative statistical practice, in this industry.

-We look for entries that have demonstrated one or more of the following:
+We are looking for entries that have demonstrated one or more of the following:

 - A clear understanding of the needs of researchers and investigators

 - An application of an existing statistical practice to a new area that has increased the quality and efficiency of investigations

 - A new development in the design of investigations and/or the analysis of data that has led to further insights into the safety, efficacy and value of medicines or devices

 - An excellent way to communicate results that is clear and helpful to a wide array of users, showing how statisticians understand the range of user needs